 Fundamentals of Evaporative Cooling

-In hot environments and when exercising vigorously we all sweat cool ourselves evaporatively.
-It's very efficient, and if there's any kind of breeze available, as on a motorcycle, this works really well.
-Popsicles and wet neck wraps are great too, if you have those.
+We all sweat to cool ourselves evaporatively in hot environments, and when exercising vigorously.
+It's very efficient, and if there is any kind of breeze available, as on any moving motorcycle, this works really well.
+Popsicles help chill you from the inside out, and a wet neck wrap is good too, if you have one.
 The lower the humidity, the better a wetted t shirt or a moist wrap around one's neck works.

-Evaporation from even a small wet bandana provides tremendous evaporative cooling to one's entire body.
-The circulation of blood passing by the evaporative wrap (carotid artery, etc) quickly carries the freshly chilled blood cells to every area of one's body.
-The effect can be so great one can actually become chilled despite it being a very hot day.
-It’s the same as putting an ice cube on one's wrist or eating ice cream too fast.
+On a motorcycle the evaporation from even a small wet bandana provides tremendous evaporative cooling to one's entire body.
+The circulation of blood passing the evaporative wrap (via your carotid artery, etc) quickly carries the freshly chilled blood to every area of one's body.
+This effect can be so great one can actually become chilled despite it being a very hot day.
+It’s the same as putting an ice cube directly on one's wrist, or eating ice cream too fast.

-Otherwise unexplainable single-vehicle motorcycle accidents sometimes happen on clear hot days because with no warning a rider may simply faint.
-One suddenly feels very sleepy and a moment later they go unconscious and ride into the ditch and crash at full highway speed, on an otherwise empty road.
-(Have you ever seen a photograph of a row of soldiers standing stiffly at attention on some parade ground somewhere, on a very hot day, and one of them has suddenly fainted and is lying sprawled on the ground between the others?)
-If you don’t pay enough attention to your body's cooling needs and fluid requirements on hot days that could happen to you when riding.
-The danger is real.
+For example, sometimes otherwise unexplainable single-vehicle motorcycle accidents happen on clear hot days because with little or no warning a rider may simply faint.
+When this happens one suddenly feels very sleepy and a moment later they go unconscious and crash at speed on an otherwise empty road.
+(Have you ever seen a photograph of a row of soldiers standing stiffly at attention on some military parade ground somewhere, on a very hot day, and one of them has suddenly fainted and is lying sprawled on the ground between the others?)
+If you don’t pay enough attention to your body's cooling needs and fluid requirements on hot days such a worst-case scenario may happen to you.
+This danger is real.

 Mil-spec 'big H' history...